python-can-define-radio/sdr-course/classroom_activities/Ch10/manual_modulation_activity.md

-## Goal

-Students discover the foundational concepts of wireless communication through a goal-directed activity that gives much freedom in execution, a sense of accomplishment, and just enough direction and constraint to ensure key concepts are included.

-## Overall context
+# Manual modulation

+### Summary

+Most of us have heard terms like amplitude and frequency, but how do we these invisible electromagnetic waves allow us to communicate in our everyday lives?
+This activity provides an opportunity to explore and experience these concepts.

-Students will work in groups of 4 to develop a wireless communication scheme.
+You'll work in groups of 4 to develop a wireless communication scheme.
+You'll start with audio, and then move to using EM waves.
+Each level will incorporate a way to improve the communication scheme.

-## Details

 ### Difficulty Level 1